National Center for Construction Education & Research

 Have completed or will complete a Registration & Release form prior to testing

 All module testing is closed book – only NCCER approved reference materials may be used during testing.
 See Allowable Reference Material List.

-NCCER must be invited to all remote testing sessions via email@example.com.
-Send your testing date and time 24 hours in advance (excluding Saturdays, Sundays and national holidays).
-NCCER will have an auditor join each remote testing session.
-NOTE: If any remote testing session takes place without NCCER being invited, module testing records for that session will be removed from the NCCER Registry.
+NCCER must be notified of all remote testing sessions using the web request form which will be sent to you upon approval of your eligibility.
+NOTE: If any remote testing session takes place without NCCER being notified, module testing records for that session will be removed from the NCCER Registry.

-Within 24 hours of testing session completion, a link to the testing session recording must be sent to NCCER at firstname.lastname@example.org.
-NOTE: If a recorded session cannot be provided to NCCER, module testing records will be removed from Registry
+Within 24 hours of testing session completion, your recording must be sent to NCCER as instructed in your test session confirmation.
+NOTE: If a recorded session cannot be provided to NCCER, module testing records will be removed from Registry.

 We have compiled a list of FAQs to further assist you.

-NCCER has recently released the Testing System Training Series — a series of short, task-based videos to guide you through the basics of using our online testing system.
+This Testing System Training Series is a series of short, task-based videos to guide you through the basics of using our online Testing System.
 See how to easily get started, assign tests, pull reports and more.